Konárovice: Etymology

 Konárovice was initially called Koňařovice.
-The name was derived from koňař ('horseman').
+The name was derived from the Czech word koňař ('horseman').
 There was a horseman living here, who belonged to the princely officials of the nearby castle and who bred the horses for the prince on the large meadows of the Elbe.

 Geography

 Konárovice is located about 6 km east of Kolín and 53 km east of Prague.
-It lies in a fertile landscape of Polabí lowland region, on the border between the East Elbe Table and Central Elbe Table.
-It lies on the right bank of the Elbe River.
+It lies in a fertile landscape of the Polabí lowland region, on the border between the East Elbe Table and Central Elbe Table.
+It is situated on the right bank of the Elbe River.

 The soil is mainly clay, with loess and diluvian metal.
 Both land and location are suitable for cultivation of grapes, peaches and apricots.
 The average annual temperature is 9.3 °C; the sum of annual precipitation is around 650 mm.
 The climate is very similar to that of South Moravian Region (e.g. Velkopavlovická subregion), suitable for the production of wine.

 History

 The first written mention of Konárovice is from 1352 in the registration of the Pope's tithes.
 In that time Konárovice had already been established as a knight's stronghold.
 The town's church was mentioned for the first time in 1358.

 In the following centuries the owners of Konárovice often changed.
 In 1772, a farm was bought at auction by the Countess Elizabeth de Quasco.
 She used it as a summer residence and in 1775, she had rebuilt the chateau into its present form.
 Later in the year she ordered the building of a new parish house, but records of the first parish priest date only from 1820.
 Under control of the Countess, education flourished; in 1810 the first ordinary school was opened in Konárovice.

 During this same period mulberry gardens were planted in Konárovice for the purpose of silk manufacturing.
 This trade became very successful, reaching its greatest flowering around 1820.

-In 1856, Jan Nepomuk, Count of Harrach, engraving master and chamberlain, gained Konárovice and brought the local economy to great prosperity.
+In 1856, Count Jan Nepomuk of Harrach, engraving master and chamberlain, gained Konárovice and brought the local economy to great prosperity.
 He then sold the entire estate to Josef Götzl, manufacturer and magistrate of Karlín.

-The municipality includes a settlement Jelen where a brewery and a large restaurant were built in the 14th century.
-Other local part is a recreational settlement Včelín.
+The municipality includes a hamlet called Jelen where a brewery and a large restaurant were built in the 14th century.
+Other locality is the recreational hamlet Včelín.
 Its name was derived from the beekeeping station with a museum which was opened in 1928.